ybensacq/tx-engine/README.md

 - Dispute on Deposits Only: We assumed that only deposit transactions can be disputed.
 This choice was made to align with typical transaction processing practices where only credits to an account (deposits) are disputable, as withdrawals or other types would not usually be eligible for reversal.
 - Each client has a single asset account.
+- Once a client account is frozen (e.g., after a chargeback), any subsequent dispute or resolve events for that account are ignored and not processed.
 - Transactions occur chronologically in the input file.
 - Transaction amounts have a precision of up to four decimal places.
 - Transactions reference existing clients or create new ones if they don't exist.